 Explore Barcelona and beyond

 Barcelona is a fine mix of old and new.
 In fact, you can get the best of both worlds: turquoise seas and rolling hills.
+You’ll also be rewarded with incredible shopping spots as well as other tourist attractions.
 Admire the interesting architecture and indulge in some authentic Spanish tapas while you are at it.
 And when you are done exploring this Catalonian beauty, you can consider taking a number of road trips to other parts of Spain and beyond.
 Just check out this list of all the options you have and make sure you experience at least one road trip, if not more, while you are here.

 Get Trip101 in your inbox